Otumfuo Nana Osei Tutu II: Otumfuo Osei Tutu II Foundation (OOTIIF)

 In October 2017, Global Communities partnered with the Foundation to start up the Youth Inclusive Entrepreneurial Development Initiative for Employment (YIEDIE) project.
 The initiative was for five years and aimed at creating opportunities in the construction industry, to benefit economically disadvantaged youth.
 Global Communities, a non-profit organization with a global reach, works with communities to create sustainable changes that improve the lives and livelihoods of the less privileged.
 The implementation of this project was in conjunction with the Mastercard Foundation.
 The project operates in Ghana's five largest cities: Accra, Kumasi, Sekondi-Takoradi, Ashaiman, and Tema and will provide opportunities for at least 23,700 youth, between ages 17–24, who earn less than $2 per day.

 In November 2017, 4,946 children from eight districts in the Ashanti, Ahafo, Bono and Bono East Regions (Sekyere North, Bekwai Municipality, Atwima Mponua, Bibaini-Anwhiaso-Bekwai, Bosomtwe, Offinso Municipality, New Edubaise and Goaso district) were given free computer training.
 This was done by a collaboration between Otumfuo-Agroecom Mobile Library Project (OAMLP), which is a subsidiary of the Otumfuo Charity Foundation, and Agroecom Ghana Ltd, a cocoa buying company.
 This initiative is in line with its aim to bridge the gap in learning conditions between the urban and less privileged communities and instill reading and the use of ICT in pupils at the basic level.

 In January 2019, an agreement was entered into by the Foundation and Young Educators Foundation who are the organizers of the Spelling Bee" competition.
-This was geared towards making the literary programs of the Young Educators Foundation available to less privileged communities and public schools in the Ashanti Region.
-This would give 100 students the opportunity to benefit from the program every year.
+This was geared towards making the literary programmes of the Young Educators Foundation available to less privileged communities and public schools in the Ashanti Region.
+This would give 100 students the opportunity to benefit from the programme every year.